securityfirst/tent-content/contents_en/communications/social-media/expert/online-abuse.md

 ## Cyberstalking

-Using technology to track someone, keep them under surveilance, or use their personal information to harass, intimidate or threaten them for reasons of anger, revenge or control.
+Using technology to track someone, keep them under surveilance, or monitor their activity to harass, intimidate or threaten them for reasons of anger, revenge or control.

-Cyberstalking may include:
-*	Harassment and humiliation of the target;
-*	Harassing family, friends and employers to isolate the target;
-*	Tactics to make the target fearful;
-*	Monitoring (e.g., using Facebook notifications to find out where the person is going, using spyware, activating GPS).
+Monitoring may involve using social media notifications to find out where someone is going, using spyware, or accessing location data.

 ## Defamation